 We provide one example of a background science lesson; however, it may be necessary to provide additional background science lessons to help students to fully understand the science learning to be gained through the Class Project.

 This example is based on Ed West's vignette.
-Ed's students selected conservation of electricity as their project.
-Ed then selected science standards that addressed the energy sources and electrical circuits.
-He also wanted students to recognize that most electricity is produced by burning fossil fuels, which contributes to air pollution.
+Ed's students selected carrying capacity as their topic.
+Ed then selected science standards that addressed the importance of carrying capacity in a healthy environment.